savanibharat/String-Arrays-Math/String Methods Blog/String has text or not.md

 Some times we encounter a string with length > 0 but it does not have anything in it.
 It contains only space.

-In this gist I try to explain how to use such string's in program.
+In this ReadMe I will try to explain how to use such Strings in program.

 Below is the utility method which is used to detect such Strings.